CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 2A - Orbits (part 1).md

 </table>
 </div>

-Because ecliptic coordinates are based on the Earth's orbital plane, it effectively is equal to the Earth's perifocal coordinate frame, except that the $x$-axis is rotated from the location of perihelion to Aries.
-Therefore, we can use our equations.
+Because ecliptic coordinates are based on the Earth's orbital plane, it effectively is equal to the Earth's perifocal coordinate frame, except that the $x$-axis is rotated from the direction of perihelion to the direction of Aries.
+Therefore, we can use our perifocal equations in the ecliptic frame without much trouble.

 Spring Equinox in the Northern Hemisphere is defined as $\lambda_{\text{Geocentric}}\text{ of the Sun } = 0\degree$, therefore (by equation $5$) it occurs when $\lambda_{\text{Heliocentric}}\text{ of the Earth } = 180\degree$.
 Thus, the true anomaly of the Earth at the time of Northern Spring Equinox is:
 ```math